-- anticipated investment in and results of research and development; - · inventory and production capacity, including discussions of plans or potential for expansion of capacity at existing or new facilities; - future expenditures, strategic investments, and capital activities; - the competitive landscape in which the Company operates and the Company's market expertise; - the Company's ability to comply with its debt covenants; - the Company's ability to secure further equity or debt financing, if required; - the Company's ability to refinance its indebtedness and the terms of any such financing; - the risk of significant dilution from the issuances of equity or convertible debt securities; - the level of demand for cannabis products, including the Company's product and third-party products sold by the Company; - the Company's ability to mitigate risks relating to the cannabis industry, the larger economy such as inflation or fluctuations in interest rates, breaches of and unauthorized access to the Company's systems and related cybersecurity risks, money laundering, litigation, and health pandemics; - the risks related to maintaining cash deposits in excess of federally insured limits; - · the ability to gain appropriate regulatory approvals including for announced acquisitions in the timeframe anticipated; - the application for additional licenses and the grant of licenses or renewals of existing licenses that have been applied for; - the rollout of new dispensaries, including the number of planned dispensaries to be opened in the future and the timing and location in respect of the same, and related forecasts; - the Company's ability to hit anticipated development targets of cultivation and production projects; - the Company's ability to mitigate the risk of contamination and other risks inherent in the agricultural sector; - the ability to successfully integrate and maintain employees from recent acquisitions; - risks related to the Company's cash flows from operations; - the ability to develop the Company's brands and meet growth objectives; - risks related to limited market data and difficulty to forecast results; - the current concentrated voting control of the Company; - market volatility and the risks associated with selling of a substantial amount of our subordinate, restricted, and limited voting shares ("Equity Shares"); - the risk of natural hazards related to severe and extreme weather and climate events; - product liability claims related to the products the Company cultivates, produces, and sells; - the risk of significant pricing pressures which are often market specific and can be caused by an oversupply of cannabis in the market and may be transitory from period to period; and - other events or conditions that may occur in the future.
+- inventory and production capacity, including discussions of plans or the potential for expansion of capacity at existing or new facilities; - · future expenditures, strategic investments, and capital activities; - the competitive landscape in which the Company operates and the Company's market expertise; - competition from hemp-derived THC products which could negatively impact the Company's sales; - the Company's ability to comply with its debt covenants; - the Company's ability to secure further equity or debt financing, when required; - the Company's ability to refinance its indebtedness and the terms of any such refinancing; - the risk of significant dilution from the issuances of equity, equity-linked contracts, or convertible debt securities; - the level of demand for cannabis products, including the Company's products and third-party products sold by the Company; - the Company's ability to mitigate risks relating to the cannabis industry, the larger economy (such as inflation or fluctuations in interest rates); breaches of and unauthorized access to the Company's systems and related cybersecurity risks, money laundering, litigation, and health pandemics; - the risks related to maintaining cash deposits in excess of federally insured limits; - the ability to gain appropriate regulatory approvals in the timeframe anticipated; - the application for additional licenses and the grant of licenses or renewals of existing licenses that have been applied for; - the rollout of new dispensaries, including the number of planned dispensaries to be opened in the future and the timing and location in respect of the same, and related forecasts; - the Company's ability to hit anticipated development targets of cultivation and production projects; - the Company's ability to mitigate the risk of contamination and other risks inherent in the agricultural sector; - the ability to successfully integrate and maintain employees from recent acquisitions; - risks related to the Company's cash flows from operations; - the ability to develop the Company's brands and meet growth objectives; - risks related to limited market data and difficulty to forecast results; - market volatility and the risks associated with selling of a substantial amount of our subordinate, restricted, and limited voting shares ("Equity Shares"); - the risk of natural hazards related to severe and extreme weather and climate events; - product liability claims related to the products the Company cultivates, produces, and sells; - the risk of significant pricing pressures which are often market specific and can be caused by an oversupply of cannabis in the market and may be transitory from period to period - risk related to turnover of officers and directors; and - other events or conditions that may occur in the future.

-In making these statements, in addition to those described above and elsewhere herein, the parties have made assumptions with respect to expected cash provided by continuing operations, future capital expenditures, including the amount and nature thereof, trends and developments in the industry, business strategy and outlook, expansion and growth of business and operations, accounting policies, credit risks, anticipated acquisitions, opportunities available to or pursued by the parties, and other matters.
+In making these statements, in addition to those described above and elsewhere herein, we have made assumptions with respect to expected cash provided by continuing operations, future capital expenditures, including the amount and nature thereof, trends and developments in the industry, business strategy and outlook, expansion and growth of business and operations, accounting policies, credit risks, anticipated acquisitions, opportunities available to or pursued by Ayr, and other matters.